 For students with learning differences, applying to college can be especially stressful.
-Students who feel they must work harder to achieve less may fear that attending a selective college is out of their reach.
+Students who feel they must work harder to achieve less may fear that attending a selective college that is out of their reach.
 Parents may be concerned that colleges will not provide the level of support their student needs in order to excel academically.

 The good news is that colleges are required to provide an extensive list of “disability services” for students with a diagnosed learning disability.
 In addition, many colleges offer extensive academic support services to a broad range of students, including students with learning differences as well as traditional learners who would benefit from individualized support.
 Academic support programs are available at colleges all around the country, both public and private, including highly selective colleges.